yjlo123/runtime-tutorial/raw.md

 cal func 5 "abc"
 ```

-The `ret` instruction can terminate a function before reaching the end of it.
+The `ret` command can terminate a function before reaching the end of it.
 Besides, it can optionally return a value to the caller's layer.
 The returned value is stored in `$ret`.

 ```runtime-embedded-box-0-200
 def cube